Tyler Flatt

 B.A., University of Waterloo; M.A., University of Toronto; Ph.D., Harvard University.

-Tyler Flatt was born and raised in Ontario, Canada.
-A classicist by training and inclination, Flatt has studied and taught the history, culture, and languages of ancient Greece and Rome at both Canadian and American institutions.
-He is passionate about making more of the treasures of this ancient inheritance familiar and accessible to contemporary audiences, and is dedicated to the conservation and ongoing interpretation of the Western classical tradition.
+Tyler Flatt was born and raised in southern Ontario, Canada.
+A classicist by training, Flatt is passionate about making the history, culture, and languages of ancient Greece and Rome more familiar and accessible to contemporary audiences.
+He is dedicated to the ongoing interpretation and transmission of the best of the classical tradition.

-At Boyce, Flatt teaches courses in the Humanities Program focused on the Western tradition, especially literature: Great Books (I & II), Studies in Literature (with a rotating focus on Dante, Milton, Shakespeare, and others), World Literature, Latin I-IV, Classical Education, English Composition, and with his friend Dr. Baise, Friendship and the Christian Life.
+At Boyce, Flatt chairs the Humanities and General Education programs, teaching undergraduate and graduate-level courses focused on the Western tradition: Great Books (I & II), World Literature, Greek Civilization, Roman Civilization, Latin I-IV, advanced literature seminars (with a rotating focus on Dante, Milton, Shakespeare, and others), and with his friend Dr. Baise, Friendship and the Christian Life.
+In partnership with Dr. Baise, Flatt has also created courses for Boyce’s Augustine Honors Collegium on Shakespeare and Western Culture, Totalitarianism, and the City in American Life.

-Flatt’s work has appeared in The Classical Journal, Classical World, The Classical Review, The Journal of English and Germanic Philology, and Vigiliae Christianae.
-Current projects include an edition and translation of Erasmus’ Annotations on the Gospel of John for the Collected Works of Erasmus, studies in Latin biblical epic, and collaboration on a new anthology of prayers from church history.
-Flatt also hosts the Daily Dose of Latin, a video series devoted to short explanations of passages from the Vulgate, the Latin Bible of medieval Europe.
+Flatt’s work has appeared in The Classical Journal, Classical World, The Classical Review, The Journal of English and Germanic Philology, and Vigiliae Christianae, and he is the host of the Daily Dose of Latin, a video series devoted to short explanations of passages from the Vulgate, the Latin Bible of medieval Europe.
+He is also the faculty leader of Boyce’s Shakespearean society, The Happy Few.

 Ask A Professor